 This article reviews the possible timing of esophagitis from GERD healing, the various treatment options for GERD, and how they affect a person’s symptoms.

-GERD esophagitis is when the stomach’s content comes back up — referred to as reflux — into the esophagus.
+Gastroesophageal reflux disease (GERD) esophagitis is when the stomach’s content comes back up — referred to as reflux — into the esophagus.
 This results in inflammation and damage.

 - neck pain